dirleiro/phone-use-mental-health-capstone/README.md

 * Identify platforms and behaviors linked to positive or negative emotions.
 * Provide actionable recommendations to improve well-being, supporting MindSpace’s mission.
 # Stage 2: Prepare
-The dataset used for this analysis is the [Social Media Usage and Emotional Well-Being](https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being/data) dataset, sourced from Kaggle and created by AI Inventor, Emirhan Bulut.
+The dataset used, [Social Media Usage and Emotional Well-Being](https://www.kaggle.com/datasets/emirhanai/social-media-usage-and-emotional-well-being/data), was sourced from Kaggle and created by AI Inventor, Emirhan Bulut.
 It contains 1,000 records of anonymized user data across various social media platforms, including Instagram, X and LinkedIn.
-The dataset includes the following key columns:
+The dataset is provided in three CSV files — train.csv (1,000 rows), test.csv, and val.csv — designed for training, testing, and validation.
+For the purpose of this analysis, I’ll use train.csv.
+It includes the following key columns:
 * User ID: A unique identifier for each user.
 * Age: The user’s age (ranging from 21 to 35).
 * Gender: Categorized as Male, Female, or Non-Binary.